velizar-velikov/SoftUni/README.md

 # SoftUni
-This is a repository for collecting all problems and tasks from every course in the JavaScript path in SoftUni(Softwate University).
+This is a repository for collecting all problems and tasks from every course in the JavaScript path of SoftUni(Softwate University).